sflury/vygrboi/README.md

 ## Naming `vygrboi`

 I am an avid Star Trek fan and grew up on the original series and movies.
-The name `vygrboi` is inspired in part by the entity known as V'ger from the first Star Trek movie and played a role in dictating the order of my `matplotlib` color cycler.
+The name `vygrboi` is inspired in part by the V'ger entity (vividly colorful itself) from the first Star Trek movie and played a role in dictating the order of my `matplotlib` color cycler.

 ## Included in this Repository